 Odd questions have their place in job interviews.
 Because most people prepare for the typical questions, such as “Tell me about yourself“, “What motivates you?“, or “What are your weaknesses?” in advance.
 But with an odd question the hiring managers can catch you off guard, make you think, and see you react spontaneously.
 It’s also a way to test your creativity, and attitude to life, because someone who chooses a pig or a dog think about life differently than someone who choose an eagle.

 Let’s have a look at 7 sample answers to this interesting question now.
 Most of them are serious, but you will also find a bit of humor in others.
-Sometimes when they ask you an odd question, you can surprise them back with an odd answer :)…
+Sometimes when they ask you an odd question, you can surprise them back with an odd answer, or at least with a funny one :)…

 7 sample answers to “If you were an animal, what would you be?” interview question